asyncapi/parser-js/docs/ruleset/recommended-ruleset.md

 ### asyncapi-info-license-url

-License object should have `url` field.
+License object should have a `url` field.

 #### Good example